What is an IRA Calculator?

 How This IRA Calculator Works

-This calculator projects your IRA balance year by year using compound growth.
+The calculator projects your IRA balance year by year using compound growth.
 Your starting balance grows over time, your annual contributions are added regularly, and your expected return rate is applied to simulate long-term investment growth.
 You can also include contribution growth and inflation to make the projection more realistic.

 Formula Logic